e-thing/ething-js/api.md

 <li>name {string} <strong>required</strong> the name of the file</li>
 <li>description {string} a string describing this file</li>
 <li>data {object} key/value pairs to attach to this file</li>
-<li>expireAfter {number} amount of seconds after the last update after which this file is removed automatically, 0 means unlimited.
-Default to 0.</li>
 </ul>

 **Kind**: static method of [<code>File</code>](#EThing.File)